100+ Free Online Resources to Learn to Code for Beginners

 Learn Command Line for Free

 For starters: the command line.
-The command line is a way to “speak” directly to the computer by navigating file management using lines of text in a code editor, without a GUI (graphical user interface).
+The command line is a way to “speak” directly to the computer using lines of text in a code editor without a GUI (graphical user interface).
 Read PCMag’s definition for more.
 These tools can help you learn to use the command line:

 45. Django Girls Introduction to the Command-Line Interface